jjwatts/gigantum-client/README.md

 [![codecov](https://codecov.io/gh/gigantum/gigantum-client/branch/master/graph/badge.svg?token=1k6CENUN8G)](https://codecov.io/gh/gigantum/gigantum-client)
 [![FOSSA Status](https://app.fossa.io/api/projects/custom%2B6007%2FGigantum%20Client.svg?type=small)](https://app.fossa.io/projects/custom%2B6007%2FGigantum%20Client?ref=badge_small)

-Gigantum is an open-source, open-system for reproducability of scientific research.

--Monorepo containing the source and build tooling for the Gigantum Client, our solution for repoducible data science.-

-## Overview

 The **Gigantum Client** is a web application to manage the creation and sharing of data science projects.
 It is run locally and is delivered via a Docker container.
 The Client is the core component of a larger ecosystem of tools and services, including: